OTI Festival 1996

 The OTI Festival 1996 (Vigésimo Quinto Gran Premio de la Canción Iberoamericana, Vigésimo Quinto Grande Prêmio da Canção Ibero-Americana) was the 25th edition of the OTI Festival, held on 14 December 1996 at the Teatro Nacional of the Casa de la Cultura Ecuatoriana in Quito, Ecuador, and presented by Christian Johnson and Ximena Aulestia.
-It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcasters Ecuavisa, Teleamazonas, and Gamavisión.
+It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster the Asociación de Canales de Televisión del Ecuador (ACTVE).

 Broadcasters from twenty-two countries participated in the festival.
-The winner was the song "Manos" performed by Anabel Russ representing Spain; with "Cuánto te amo" by Guillermo Guido representing Argentina placing second; and "Bendito amor" by Carmina Cannavino and Ángel Chacón representing Peru placing third.
+The winner was the song "Manos", written by Chema Purón and Eduardo Leiva, and performed by Anabel Russ representing Spain; with "Cuánto te amo", written by Carlos Castellón, and performed by Guillermo Guido representing Argentina, placing second; and "Bendito amor", written by Ángel Chanon, and performed by Carmina Cannavino representing Peru, placing third.

 Location

-The Organização da Televisão Ibero-americana (OTI) designated Ecuavisa, Teleamazonas, and Gamavisión as the host broadcasters for the 25th edition of the OTI Festival.
-The broadcasters joinlty staged the event in Quito.
+The Organización de Televisión Iberoamericana (OTI) designated the Asociación de Canales de Televisión del Ecuador (ACTVE), formed by broadcasters such as Ecuavisa, Gamavisión, and Teleamazonas, as the host broadcaster for the 25th edition of the OTI Festival.
+The association staged the event in Quito.
 The venue selected was the Teatro Nacional of the Casa de la Cultura Ecuatoriana.
 The house of Ecuadorian culture is a cultural organization founded in 1944 that has several halls and theaters, including the National Theatre, which seats 2,015 people.

 Participants

 Broadcasters from twenty-two countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, Brazil and Canada were absent.

-Some of the participating broadcasters, such as those representing Chile, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Cuba, Ecuador, and Panama selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

 One performing artist had previously represented the same country in previous editions: Guillermo Guido had won the festival for Argentina in 1988.